codercampos/AnimationNavigationPage/README.md

-# Added all source code
+# Updates: Published all source code.

 # Animation Navigation Page
 Override the default Page Transitions for Xamarin.Forms when calling PushAsync and PopAsync.